viswa2/DevOps/aws-fundamentals/README.md

 •	Ideal for data with unknown or changing access patterns.
 •	Requires a small monthly monitoring and automation fee per object.
-In the Amazon S3 Intelligent-Tiering storage class, Amazon S3 monitors objects’ access patterns.
-If you haven’t accessed an object for 30 consecutive days, Amazon S3 automatically moves it to the infrequent access tier, Amazon S3 Standard-IA.
-If you access an object in the infrequent access tier, Amazon S3 automatically moves it to the frequent access tier, Amazon S3 Standard.
+In the Amazon S3 Intelligent-Tiering storage class, Amazon S3 monitors objects’ access patterns. `If you haven’t accessed an object for 30 consecutive days, Amazon S3 automatically moves it to the infrequent access tier, Amazon S3 Standard-IA.` If you access an object in the infrequent access tier, `Amazon S3 automatically moves it to the frequent access tier`, Amazon S3 Standard.

 `Amazon S3 Glacier Instant Retrieval`

-•	Works well for archived data that requires immediate access.
+•	Works well for `archived data` that requires immediate access.
 •	Can retrieve objects within a few milliseconds.
 When you decide between the options for archival storage, consider how quickly you must retrieve the archived objects.
 You can retrieve objects stored in the Amazon S3 Glacier Instant Retrieval storage class within milliseconds, with the same performance as Amazon S3 Standard.